Trail Cooking

 FBC Method:

-Place freezer bag in an FBC Cozy.
-Pour 2 cups boiled water into bag.
-Stir well, seal tightly and put in a cozy for 10 minutes (15 if dehydrated pasta).
+Place a freezer bag in an FBC Cozy.
+Pour 2 cups of boiling water into the bag.
+Stir well, seal tightly, and put in the cozy for 10 minutes (15 if using dehydrated pasta).

 Drain off the broth carefully, leaving a bit behind.
-Add sour cream powder to the bag, mixing well.
+Add sour cream powder to the bag and mix well.

 One Pot Method: